 Disbudding, dehorning and horn trimming

 Disbudding of kids should be by heat cautery only.
 The entire horn bud must be removed and the operation must be performed as soon as the bud can be located.
-Regrowth of horn occurs very readily, so kids should be checked two to three weeks after disbudding.
+Regrowth of horn occurs very readily, so kids should be checked 2 to 3 weeks after disbudding.
 Disbudding by means of chemicals is not acceptable.
 Dehorning (as distinct from disbudding) should only be performed under general anaesthesia or narcosis.
 Dehorning should only be performed by, or under the supervision of, a registered veterinary practitioner.
-Horn trimming or the removal of sharp hom points is recommended to minimise injury to other goats.
-It should be performed so as to avoid bleeding and ensure that no sharp hom projection remain after the procedure.
+Horn trimming or the removal of sharp horn points is recommended to minimise injury to other goats.
+It should be performed so as to avoid bleeding and ensure that no sharp horn projection remain after the procedure.